2020 Annual Conference

 A free virtual session in honor of National Philanthropy Day, sponsored by Demont Associates

 Year after year, attendees at the AFP-NNE Annual Conference are inspired and humbled by the remarkable accomplishments of the recipients of the Youth in Philanthropy (YIP) Award.
-Join us for a FREE special session in recognition of National Philanthropy Day to hear from three past YIP Award recipients.
+Join us for a FREE special session in recognition of National Philanthropy Day to hear from three past YIP recipients: Gabbie St. Peter, Alice Willette and Brandon Hamel.
 In a panel discussion moderated by Bob Demont, CFRE, and John Lanham of Demont Associates, attendees will have the opportunity to hear what these wonderful young people have accomplished through their philanthropy since receiving the YIP Award; learn how they inspired others to get involved in their projects; and listen to them express their thoughts and opinions on how philanthropy can make a difference during this difficult moment in history.

 Friday, November 6, 8-9am